NubeIO/rubix-edge-bios/README.md

 - Can start, stop, enable, disable, systemctl-reload a service
 - BIOS will be installed in the `/bios` dir

+### How to Run

+- `go build main.go && sudo ./main server --auth=false`
+- `go build main.go && sudo ./main server --auth`

 ## How to Install

-- Download the artifacts from the release
+- Download the artifacts from the release as per the device type
 - Unzip it
 - Hit command: `./rubix-edge-bios install`